cupy/cupy/docs/source/user_guide/kernel.rst

 Raw modules
 -----------

 For dealing a large raw CUDA source or loading an existing CUDA binary, the :class:`~cupy.RawModule` class can be more handy.
 It can be initialized either by a CUDA source code, or by a path to the CUDA binary.
+It accepts most of the arguments as in :class:`~cupy.RawKernel`.
 The needed kernels can then be retrieved by calling the :meth:`~cupy.RawModule.get_function` method, which returns a :class:`~cupy.RawKernel` instance that can be invoked as discussed above.

 .. doctest::